sean-otoole/small_projects/README.md

 ## Description
 `rename_photos.py` is a script developed to help organize family photos efficiently.
 It renames photo files based on metadata attributes and removes duplicate photos.
-When executed files will be organized by date when sorted by name.
+After executing the 'rename_photos.py" script, all photo files will be organized by date.
+Aftewards, when photos are sorted by name they will be sorted by date as well.

 ## Current Functionality
 - Renames photo files leveraging metadata attributes.